algmyr/ComplexSeminar/slides.markdown

 ## Adversarial examples

-* Examples was generated (optimized) for a number of networks
+* Examples was generated (optimized through gradiend ascent) for a number of networks

     - AlexNet (supervised, multi-class image classifier)